Oka (automobile): History

 This affordable, lightweight and simple automobile replaced the air-cooled, rear-engined ZAZ Zaporozhets 966-968 series models as "the people's car".
-SeAZ factory specialized in building purpose-built vehicles for handicapped drivers and by the 1970s their offering was the S-3D, a spartan, boxy two-seat sedan powered by a motorcycle engine.
-Despite being noisy and smoky, the S-3D was, nevertheless, very popular with mobility-challenged drivers many of whom were World War II veterans and, being such, received their vehicles free of charge.
+The SeAZ factory specialized in building purpose-built vehicles for handicapped drivers, and by the 1970s their offering was the S-3D, a spartan, boxy two-seat sedan powered by a motorcycle engine.
+Despite being noisy and smoky, the S-3D was, nevertheless, very popular with mobility-challenged drivers, many of whom were World War II veterans and, being such, received their vehicles free of charge.
 When engineers in Serpukhov under factory manager Alexander Popov (who told Minavtoprom (the automotive ministry) SeAZ needed a new product) conceived the Oka, they turned to their VAZ colleagues for help.
 The project was approved in 1983.
 Prior to the Oka, VAZ designers had been working on a number of microcars, including a similar-looking variant of the VAZ-1101 offered by the designer Yuri Danilov in 1971, but those models did not go into production.